qcubed/qcubed/README.md

 ## What is QCubed?

-QCubed (pronounced 'Q' - cubed) is a PHP5 Model-View-Controller framework.
+QCubed (pronounced 'Q' - cubed) is a PHP Model-View-Controller framework with support for PHP5 (5.4 and above) and PHP7.
 The goal of the framework is to save development time around mundane, repetitive tasks - allowing you to concentrate on things that are useful AND fun.
 QCubed excels in situations where you have a large database structure that you quickly want to make available to users.

 ## Stateful architecture